SrinivasSubra/GETS/README.md

 Refer to the article "A genomic tree based sparse solver"
 by Timothy A. Davis and Srinivas Subramanian, accepted for publication  in the forthcoming Birkhäuser-ANHA book "Explorations in the Mathematics of Data Science" (see GETS_article.pdf in this directory).

+In summary, sparse recovery is performed by exploiting the inherent structure of genomic datasets to efficiently solve optimization problems via sparse matrix computations.

 Nonnegative sparse recovery is performed for a genomics problem which is concerned with the reconstruction of concentrations of bacterial species from an environmental sample.

 Nonnegative least squares (NNLS) or Nonnegative regularization (NNREG) optimization problems solved via the GETS solver, an efficient implementation of the Lawson Hanson algorithm.